Godot Docs – master branch¶

-The table of contents below and in the sidebar should let you easily access the documentation for your topic of interest.
+The table of contents in the sidebar should let you easily access the documentation for your topic of interest.
 You can also use the search function in the top-left corner.

 To browse the documentation offline, you can use the mirror of the documentation hosted on DevDocs.
 To enable offline browsing on DevDocs, you need to:

 Click the three dots in the top-left corner, choose Preferences.

 Enable the desired version of the Godot documentation by checking the box next to it in the sidebar.

 Click the three dots in the top-left corner, choose Offline data.